What to Bring – Museum School Adventure Camp

-Please remember we are an outdoor, adventure camp – this means we are outdoors everyday despite weather.
-The only time we will not be outdoors is if the weather poses physical danger to the campers and leaders.
+Please remember we are an outdoor, adventure camp – this means we are outdoors every day in all kinds of weather conditions.
+The only time we will not be outdoors is if the weather poses a physical danger to the campers and leaders.
 This means we are out in hot, cold, dry and wet weather, so please dress your child accordingly.

 Please be sure to label all items so that we can return anything that gets left behind.

 We recommend appropriate, sturdy, closed-toe footwear for beach and mud walks that will protect your children from broken glass and shells.
 Sneakers are perfectly fine but please remember that the kids and their feet will get wet during the day.
 Keen sandals, LL Bean water sneakers, water shoes, or other similar footwear have worked well in the past.

 We suggest the following as a baseline for daily camp wear:

 - Sunscreen SPF 30+ Please apply before camp every morning.